JarlTuxen/2-semester-gitbook/topics/backend-design.md

   - How many pokemon exists pr. primary type?
 (15 rows - first is Water 28)
   - What are the average defence for all pokemon?
 (68)
   - What are the average hp for (primary) grass types?
 (65)
   - How many fire pokemon has higher hp than the average pokemon?
-(64.2119)
+(7 pokemon - subquery avg 64.2119)
   - What primary type are the fastest?
 (Electric 140)

 **Query as much as possible in SQL as this is more efficiant**